Baraboo, Wisconsin: Government

 A city hall building opened in 1967, and another location finished construction in 2018 at a cost of $9 million.
 A post office opened in 1961.

 Education

+A campus of the University of Wisconsin–Platteville Baraboo Sauk County is located in Baraboo.

-The School District of Baraboo has four elementary schools serving students in grades 1 through 5, one kindergarten center, one middle school and one high school (Baraboo High School).
+The Baraboo School District has four elementary schools serving students in grades 1 through 5, one kindergarten center, one middle school and one high school (Baraboo High School).

-The middle school has a swimming pool that can be accessed by the public with a seasonal membership option.
 There are also three parochial schools: St. Joseph's Catholic School, which serves Pre-K through sixth grade; St. John's Lutheran School of the WELS, serving Pre-K through eighth grade; and Community Christian School, serving 4K through high school.

-St. Joseph's Catholic, under the Roman Catholic Diocese of Madison, is a parochial school.
-The current school building, designed by the Wisconsin Rapids company Billmeyer and Sons and with a cost of over $500,000, has 11 classrooms.
-The basement has a cafeteria and a combination auditorium/gymnasium.
-The second building for the school opened on a filled-in ravine in 1912, northeast of its associated church.
-The building had three floors and a basement.
-The first and second floors each had three classrooms, and the second floor also housed the chapel and the library.
-The third floor had a 600-seat auditorium while the basement had a large banquet hall/gymnasium.
-The second building became overcrowded due to the post-World War II baby boom, so the third school building, north of the second building, opened in 1958.

-A campus of the University of Wisconsin–Baraboo/Sauk County (known to local residents as "Boo-U") is located in Baraboo.

 The Baraboo Public Library serves the community.
 The former Free Congregational Society church was demolished by 1902 for the library's construction.

-Historic sites

-The Aldo Leopold Shack and Farm. celebrated in his book A Sand County Almanac (1949), is near Baraboo.

-The Gust Brothers' Store is in Baraboo.

-The Walworth D. Porter Duplex Residence is in Baraboo.